MuhammadJibranRehan/CLI-Number-guessing/README.md

 # CLI-Number-guessing
-This is a CLI based quesing gae
+This is a CLI based guesing game